nicklpeterson/myRetail/readme.md

 ### Testing
 I focused on testing endpoints using unit tests that cover general use and edge cases.
 I chose not to write unit tests for every single class, because then every change could force the developer to re-write a test.
 Instead, we have working tests for all user facing endpoints.
 This way developers only need to change/add tests when user facing functionality changes or expands.
 This allows the tests to remain useful without constant oversight from developers.

-Running `docker-compose up && mvn clean test` will output:
+Running `docker-compose up -d && mvn clean test` will output:

 ![unit-tests](./src/main/resources/static/unit-tests.PNG)